rakudo-p5/v5/STATUS.md

 </td></tr>
         <tr align=center><td align=left rowspan=2>op/list.v5</td><td>57</td><td>7</td><td>0</td><td>0</td><td>64</td></tr>
-        <tr><td colspan=5>use of uninitialized value of type Any in string context  in block  at t/spec/op/list.v5:146
+        <tr><td colspan=5>use of uninitialized value of type Any in string context  in block  at t/spec/op/list.v5:169

-use of uninitialized value of type Any in string context  in block  at t/spec/op/list.v5:169

 use of uninitialized value of type Any in string context  in block  at t/spec/op/list.v5:169